faucetsdn/faucet/nfv-services-tutorial.rst

     sudo pkill -HUP -f "faucet\.faucet"

-Use dhclient to configure host4 to host7 using DHCP (it may take few seconds, but should return when successful).
+Use dhclient to configure host4 to host7 using DHCP (it may take a few seconds, but should return when successful).

 .. code:: console